awsdocs/amazon-elasticache-docs/doc_source/redis/Clusters.RBAC.md

 ## Migrating from Redis AUTH to RBAC<a name="Migrate-From-RBAC-to-Auth"></a>

-If you are using Redis AUTH as described in [Authenticating users with the Redis AUTH command](auth.md) and want to migrate to using RBAC, use the following procedures\.
+If you are using Redis AUTH as described in [Authenticating with the Redis AUTH command](auth.md) and want to migrate to using RBAC, use the following procedures\.

 Use the following procedure to migrate from Redis AUTH to RBAC using the console\.